astroumd/lmtoy/docs/wishlist.md

 * buffer overruns in C gridder program.
 One was the convolution running over the edge (big maps would prevent this).
   Also needed to fix Cube and Plane access for non-square maps (using square maps would solve that).
-Both are now fixed (I think).
   Segfaults show up as Error 11 in the gridder.
+  [Mark Hayer]

+  Note added: I've still seen a segfault, but harder to reproduce.

 * more header information passing from RAW to FITS, e.g. for ADMIT to work. more to come (e.g. HISTORY).
 Need to confirm if other things in CASA also work correctly.

+* the pipeline now outputs a lot more useful info (map extent, noise stats per pixel), but we are open to more.
+Some of the current info is not well labeled , and hard to understand for newcomers.

 * writes a weight map, makes for better results in ADMIT.
 In the code you can also write out a 0/1 map which cells had a pixel inside, but this is not a flag.
-Can be emulated with otf_select=0 and a mask on that.
+Can be emulated with otf_select=0 and a mask on that..

 * add otf_select=3 option to use a triangle convolution filter.
 In the end, normalizing to the same RMS, there are no noticable